boniolp/kGraph/README.md

 ## Usage

-We depicts below a code snippet demonstrating how to use kGraph.
+We depict below a code snippet demonstrating how to use kGraph.

 ```python
 import sys